MateuszKubuszok/pipez/README.md

 * it has options like providing pure values, generating pure values from transformed object,
 * for validated transformation it can provide a path to the failed field, showing: fields, subtypes, sequence index or map key or value that led to failure
+* it provides `PartialTransformer`s for the above, with fixed result type, which allows it to optimize the code and provide consistent, predicatable behavior in an easy to use way
+* it deprecates `TransformerF`s in 0.7.0 for the reasons above with the intent to remove them in 0.8.0

 Pipez on the other hand is targeting library maintainers: